aromring/Adafruit_MCP23008_RF/README.md

 leads to as many as extra 8 GPIO pins.
 This library is a small modification of the Adafruit_MCP23008 library developed at Adafruit (https://github.com/adafruit/Adafruit-MCP23008-library).
 In my project, explicit reference to Adafruit_MCP23008 conflicted with the same library implicitly used by Adafuit's LCD display.
-Therefore, in this library I changed all references from "Adafruit_MCP23008" to "Adafruit_MCP23008_RF" to avoid the conflict.
+Therefore, in this library I changed all references from "Adafruit_MCP23008" to "Adafruit_MCP23008_RF" as a quick workaround.
 In addition, I've added one member function allPinMode() for convenience.